-- At the same meeting on August 9, 2012, just days before the Sweep Amendment was implemented, Fannie Mae's Chief Financial Officer, Susan McFarland, told Treasury officials that release of the valuation allowance on the deferred tax assets would likely occur in mid-2013 and would generate profits in the range of \$50 billion. - Mae announced a net worth of \$268 million and comprehensive income of \$3.1 billion for the quarter ending March 31, 2012, and announced that it would not request a draw from Treasury for the first time since being placed into conservatorship.
+At the same meeting on August 9, 2012, just days before the Sweep Amendment was implemented, Fannie Mae's Chief Financial Officer, Susan McFarland, told Treasury officials that release of the valuation allowance on the deferred tax assets would likely occur in mid-2013 and would generate profits in the range of \$50 billion.

+52. These encouraging projections were well founded.
+On May 9, 2012, Fannie Mae announced a net worth of \$268 million and comprehensive income of \$3.1 billion for the quarter ending March 31, 2012, and announced that it would not request a draw from Treasury for the first time since being placed into conservatorship.
 Similarly, Freddie Mac on August 7, 2012, reported a net worth of \$1.1 billion for the quarter ending June 30, 2012, and announced that it too would not request a Treasury draw.
-Thereafter, on August 8, 2012, Fannie Mae announced net income of \$5.1 billion for the second quarter of 2012, more than sufficient to pay its \$2.9 billion quarterly dividend to Treasury, and announced, "we expect our financial results in 2012 to be substantially better than the past few years." - 54.
-The Companies also had sizeable deferred tax assets in 2012: Fannie Mae disclosed \$64.1 billion on February 29, 2012, and Freddie Mac disclosed \$34.7 billion on August 7, 2012.
+Thereafter, on August 8, 2012, Fannie Mae announced net income of \$5.1 billion for the second quarter of 2012, more than sufficient to pay its \$2.9 billion quarterly dividend to Treasury, and announced, "we expect our financial results in 2012 to be substantially better than the past few years."

+53. The Companies also had sizeable deferred tax assets in 2012: Fannie Mae disclosed \$64.1 billion on February 29, 2012, and Freddie Mac disclosed \$34.7 billion on August 7, 2012.
 The Companies' renewed profitability suggested that they would soon recognize these massive assets.

-Treasury Through the Sweep Amendment Effectively Nationalizes the Companies and Appropriates Appaloosa's Preferred Stock
+Treasury Through the Sweep Amendment Effectively Nationalizes the Companies and Appropriates Mason's Preferred Stock